List of Hollows in Bleach: Rudbornn Chelute

-Arrancar 61 Rudbornn Chelute (ルドボーン, Rudobōn) is the leader of the Exequias (Ekusekiasu), a group responsible for dealing with rebels and intruders in Las Noches.
+Arrancar 61 Rudbornn Chelute (ルドボーン, Rudobōn) is the bull-masked leader of the Exequias (Ekusekiasu), a group responsible for dealing with rebels and intruders in Las Noches.
 Unlike most arrancars, his face is completely hidden by his mask.
 He and his subordinates clean up after each battle, collecting data for Szayelaporro Grantz before killing any survivors.
 He was revealed in the light novels as a former subordinate of Baraggan who aspired to remake Hueco Mundo into a stable nation.

 He carries a Zanpakutō with the name Arbol (Arubora), which in his released state grants him tree limbs that twist around his body, adorned with skulls at the tips.
 Rudbornn is capable of balancing on top of these tree limbs.
 From these branches, Rudbornn gains the ability to generate full-bodied minions with skulls for masks, which he refers to as his Calaveras (カラベラス, Karaberasu).
 These calaveras apparently comprise the entirety of the Exequias, thereby making Rudbornn the only real Exequias member.
 Rudbornn has expressed disappointment and regret that he was unable to achieve the role of Espada, despite his powerful ability.
 Regardless, he expresses great pride and confidence in the Espadas that Aizen has chosen and his own ability to create an endless army of soldiers.

 Rudbornn carries out his duties for Szayelaporro by killing off two of the Privaron Espadas after they lose their respective fights and was forced to withdraw from killing the third when Retsu Unohana appears.
 Later, he and his Calaveras attempt to prevent Ichigo Kurosaki from reaching Orihime Inoue and Ulquiorra Schiffer, only to find himself fighting Rukia Kuchiki.
 Despite overwhelming her with his Calaveras, Rudbornn is subsequently defeated when the distraction by Yasutora Sado and Renji Abarai allowed Rukia to use her shikai to encase him in ice before being punched by an enraged Yammy.

 The light novels reveal Rudbornn survived Yammy's punch as he later sees his dreams of Hueco Mundo realized through Tier.

-Rudbornn is voiced by Taro Yamaguchi in the Japanese version of the anime.
+Rudbornn is voiced by Taro Yamaguchi in the original Japanese version of the anime.
 In the English dub, he is voiced by Michael Lindsay in episode 153, Doug Erholtz in episode 157, Benjamin Diskin in episode 195, and Dan Woren in episode 196 onwards.